 Parenting is hard enough, but throw in difficult behaviors, and ugh, watch out!
 All my respect goes out to parents, I really don't know of a harder job.
 Here are some suggestions this week for coping with difficult behaviors:

 - Remember a child's difficult behaviors do not mean that the child is intentionally misbehaving

-- Assess the situation and work out a plan to help the child cope
+- Evaluate the situation and work out a plan to help the child cope

-- Evaluate behavior objectively - is the behavior of involved adults affecting the child?
+- Look at behavior objectively - is the behavior of the adults in the situation affecting the child?